barentsen/geert.io/content/pages/about.rst

 the **Meteorological Institute of Belgium** and the **European Space Agency**.

-I then went on to obtain a **PhD in Astrophysics** at the Armagh Observatory (Queen's University Belfast), and completed **post-doctoral research** at the University of Hertfordshire, where I used large telescopes to map our Milky Way and gained **teaching experience** by lecturing undergraduate courses in software engineering and statistics.
+I then went on to obtain a **PhD in Astrophysics** on the top of star formation at the Armagh Observatory (Queen's University Belfast) in Northern Ireland, and completed **post-doctoral research** at the University of Hertfordshire, where I used large telescopes to map our Milky Way and gained **teaching experience** by lecturing undergraduate courses on software engineering and statistics.

-Finally, I was given the incredible opportunity to join **NASA**.
+In 2015, I was given the incredible opportunity to join **NASA**, where I work now.

 Career